Dr Philip Beaman

 Research supported by: AECOM, British Academy, Economic & Social Research Council, Engineering & Physical Science Research Council, Experimental Psychology Society, Leverhulme Trust, Nuffield Foundation, Royal Society, Wellcome Trust.

 Jones, D. M., & Beaman, C. P. (2009-2013).
 Auditory distraction during semantic processing: A process-oriented view.
 ESRC grant ES/G027706/1, £392,512

 Frontiers in Cognitive Science, Memory &

 Cognition (from 2014)

 Memory & Cognition (until 2014)

 Cognitive Science 2011 (Boston, Ma., USA); Cognitive Science 2012 (Sapporo, Japan)

 Reviewer for the following:

-Biotechnology & Biological Sciences Research Council, British Academy, Economic & Social Research Council, Engineering & Physical Sciences Research Council, Experimental Psychology Society, Israel Science Foundation, Leverhulme Trust, Natural Sciences & Engineering Research Council Canada, Netherlands Organisation for Scientific Research.
+Biotechnology & Biological Sciences Research Council, British Academy, Economic & Social Research Council, Engineering & Physical Sciences Research Council, Experimental Psychology Society, French National Research Agency (ANR), Israel Science Foundation, Leverhulme Trust, Natural Sciences & Engineering Research Council Canada, Netherlands Organisation for Scientific Research.